Option set for

 InputInterSample value is

 is instead contained in a timetable or a matrix pair, with the

 The software applies the same option value to all channels and all experiments.

 OutputWeight — Weighting of prediction errors in multi-output estimations

 Weighting of prediction errors in multi-output estimations, specified as one of the following values:

 'noise'— Minimize , where E represents the prediction error and

 Nis the number of data samples.
 This choice is optimal in a statistical sense and leads to the maximum likelihood estimates in case no data is available about the variance of the noise.
 This option uses the inverse of the estimated noise variance as the weighting function.

 Positive semidefinite symmetric matrix (

-semidefinite symmetric matrix of size equal to the number of outputs.
+Wis the positive semidefinite symmetric matrix of size equal to the number of outputs.
+Use

 This option is relevant only for multi-output models.